 SEC.
-3. (a) There shall be referred to the select committee all proposed legislation, messages, petitions, memorials, and other matters relating to the following: (1) The Central Intelligence Agency and the Director of Central Intelligence.
-(2) Intelligence activities of all other departments and agencies of the Govern-ment, including, but not limited to, the intelligence activities of the Defense Intelligence Agency, the National Security Agency, and other agencies of the Department of Defense; the Department of State; the Department of Justice; and the Department of the Treasury.
+3. (a) There shall be referred to the select committee all proposed legislation, (1) The Central Intelligence Agency and the Director of Central Intelligence.

+(2) Intelligence activities of all other departments and agencies of the Government, including, but not limited to, the intelligence activities of the Defense Intelligence Agency, the National Security 1Agency, and other agencies of the Department of Defense; the Department of State; the Department of Justice; and the Department of the Treasury.